Country singer-songwriter Hailey Whitters seeks solace from heartbreak on new single "The Neon."

-Country singer-songwriter Hailey Whitters has announced her third album Raised (out March 18) and shared her new single "Everything She Ain't" and its video, directed by Harper Smith.
+Last month, Whitters shared her single "Everything She Ain't" and its video, also directed by Harper Smith.

 "Everything She Ain't," a plucky ode to being yourself, was written by Whitters, Bryan Simpson and Ryan Tyndell.

-The 17-track album, featuring a collaboration with American Aquarium and co-writes with Lori McKenna, Brandy Clark and more, finds Whitters reflecting on her Iowa roots.
+The 17-track album Raised, featuring a collaboration with American Aquarium and co-writes with Lori McKenna, Brandy Clark and more, finds Whitters reflecting on her Iowa roots.
 Whitters calls the album a "prequel" to her debut album The Dream.

 "It's been 14 years since I've lived in Iowa, but more and more I've been going back there mentally and being pulled to the people and the places that raised me," Whitters says.
 "THE DREAM was about my time and experience in Nashville and RAISED is about taking the road back home to the Heartland.
 If THE DREAM were my wings, then RAISED is my roots.
 This feels like the record I was always supposed to make, but it took THE DREAM to put me on the radar of this town and this team.
 Now that I have it, I'm excited for my fans to connect more personally with who I am."

 Whitters teamed up with Yellowstone star Luke Grimes for the album trailer.